RAMGuide/TheRamGuide-WIP-/Advanced Timings.md

 As this applies to read to read and write to write scenarios many platforms spilt these timings into tRDRD and tWRWR timings.
 More detail on these timings below where tertiary timings are explained.

 Myths:
 A common myth or these timings is that raising them can help with achieveing higher clock speeds on mainstream DDR4 Intel.
 However changing tCCD_S and tCCD_L does not do anything if tRDRD_sg, tRDRD_dg, tWRWR_sg or tWRWR_dg are not changed.
 This timing does not exist to the Intel mainstream IMC although being present in many board bios'.
+Blame the board manufacters being morons for this.

 ![image](https://user-images.githubusercontent.com/77159913/114341623-8d6f8980-9b9d-11eb-9596-94d4ee01b230.png)
 ![JESD79-4C P87](https://www.jedec.org/standards-documents/docs/jesd79-4a)